yanchun628/Logseq/pages/MeetingWithGuru.md

 	- FP URL
 		- started increasing
 	- eligibility in osp literally disappears
+		- give you a heads-up on an urgent issue today
 	- UNKNOWN
 		- Grader mistake
 		- one certain type we are still discussing